yongxuntoh/project-submission/project_3/README.md

 To use API to extract data from reddit and to develop a classification model that could:

-1. understand puns and differentiate them from politics news based on `post title` using **Natural Language Processing**,
+1. differentiate posts in puns (url: https://www.reddit.com/r/puns/) from politics (url: https://www.reddit.com/r/politics) based on `post title` using **Natural Language Processing**,

 2. analyze the most frequently occuring words in `post title`, and

 3. analyze the sentiment of the posts.

 ------